Dillon Heatherington: Professional

-Heatherington was called up by the Stars on January 13, 2018, to replace Marc Methot, who was placed on injured reserve (IR).
+He began the 2017–18 season with the Texas Stars.
+Heatherington was called up by Dallas on January 13, 2018, to replace defenceman Marc Methot, who was placed on injured reserve (IR).
 He played his first career NHL game against the team that drafted him, the Columbus Blue Jackets, on January 18, 2018.
 He recorded his first NHL point in a shootout win against the Pittsburgh Penguins on February 9, 2018, by assisting on Tyler Seguin's first period goal.
 He appeared in six games with Dallas before being sent back to the AHL.
-That season he narrowly missed winning his second Calder Cup after the Texas Stars were defeated by the Toronto Marlies in seven games.
-He re-signed with Dallas in the offseason on July 16, 2018 to a one-year two-way contract.
-In the 2018–19 season, Heatherington played in five games with the Stars registering one point.
+That season he narrowly missed winning his second Calder Cup after the Texas Stars were defeated by the Toronto Marlies in seven games in the final.
+In 55 regular-season games with Texas, he tallied three goals and 17 points.
+In 21 playoff games, he registered three points.
+He underwent offseason wrist surgery in June 2018.
+He re-signed with Dallas on July 16, to a one-year, two-way contract.
+He began the 2018–19 season with Texas, but was recalled on November 2 after Dallas suffered a plethora of injuries to their lineup.
+He played on the third pairing with Joel Hanley.
+Heatherington appeared in five games with the Stars registering one point before being sent back to the AHL.
+He played 73 games with Texas, tallying two goals and 24 points.
+He was recalled by Dallas on April 17, 2019, during the 2019 NHL playoffs.
+After injuries to Hanley and Taylor Fedun, he made his NHL playoff debut in Game 5 of Dallas' series with the St. Louis Blues, going scoreless.

+In the 2019 offseason, he signed another one-year, two-way contract with Dallas on July 9.
+He was assigned to the AHL for the 2019–20 season, where he was made captain of the Texas Stars, the seventh in franchise history.
+In 59 games with Texas, he recorded two goals and 14 points before the season was paused on March 12, 2020, and then cancelled due to the COVID-19 pandemic.